underscoreio/essential-slick/src/pages/4-data_modelling.md

 }
 ~~~

-The change here is that the column for the message sender is now a `Long`,
+The column for the sender is now a `Long` instead of a `String`.
-when previously we just had a `String`.
 We have also defined a method, `sender`,
-which is the foreign key linking the `senderId` to a `user` `id`.
+providing the foreign key linking the `senderId` to a `user` `id`.

 The `foreignKey` gives us two things.

-First, in the `schema` method, if you use it, the appropriate constraint is added:
+First, it adds a constraint to the DDL statement generated by Slick:

 ~~~ sql
 ALTER TABLE "message" ADD CONSTRAINT "sender_fk"